AlexeyPechnikov/pygmtsar/README.md

   GNU General Public License for more details.

 Significant Modifications:
-February 13, 2010 Code available as simple tar file April     4, 2013 Converted to use GMT5 API, available with SVN July     28, 2019 Available with github
+February 13, 2010 Code available as simple tar file;
+April     4, 2013 Converted to use GMT5 API, available with SVN;
+July     28, 2019 Available with github

 __INSTALL__